 Conor McGregor

 McGregor is the biggest pay-per-view (PPV) draw in MMA history, having headlined the five highest-selling UFC PPV events.
 His fight against Nurmagomedov at UFC 229 drew 2.4 million PPV buys, the most ever for an MMA event.
 His 2017 boxing match against Mayweather generated over 5.3 million buys across the United States and the United Kingdom, making it the second highest-selling pay-per-view event in history.
 McGregor was ranked as the world's highest-paid athlete by Forbes in 2021, earning a reported $180 million.
 He also appeared on the list in 2018, ranking fourth with earnings of $99 million.
-Outside of fighting, McGregor has pursued business ventures.
+Outside of fighting, McGregor has pursued business ventures, including in the alcoholic beverage industry, and is a co-owner of the Bare Knuckle Fighting Championship (BKFC), a bare-knuckle boxing promotion.

-In March 2025, he announced his intention to stand as an independent candidate in the 2025 Irish presidential election and has expressed views dubbed anti-immigration, far-right, and national populist.
+In March 2025, McGregor announced his intention to stand as an independent candidate in the 2025 Irish presidential election and has expressed views dubbed anti-immigration, far-right, and national populist.
+On September 14, he withdrew from the election.

 Biography from the Wikipedia article Conor McGregor.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.